FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 Knockatanna, Caherconlish, Co.
 Limerick (LK4127L), to James Fanning, for the sum of €195.42,

-the disposal to be by way of Deed of Conveyance of the freehold interest of Limerick City and--- 3
+the disposal to be by way of Deed of Conveyance of the freehold interest of Limerick City and
+---
+3

 County Council in the property, particulars of which were contained in Statutory Notice dated